belfner/belfner.github.io/How to Overlay Polygon Shapes Onto Google Maps.md

 		}
 	</style>

-Then insert this lines where ever you want your map to be located on your website
+Then insert these lines where ever you want your map to be located on your website

     <div id="map"></div>

 Insert this line with the rest of your scripts or if you have none, place it at the bottom of your html section.
-Replace "YOUR_KEY_HERE" with the key from your project
+Replace "YOUR\_KEY_HERE" with the key from your project

 	<script>
 		var map;